deNBI/cloud-user-docs/wiki/Tutorials/TheiaIde/index.md

 In our example we set the workspace to '~' and bind the process to 127.0.0.1:8080.

+!!! warning "Warning"
-**Attention: It is always a bad idea to bind the IDE to an external network device, since there is no encryption (https) or authorization provided by Theia-IDE. **
+    It is always a bad idea to bind the IDE to an external network device, since there is no encryption (https) or authorization provided by Theia-IDE.

 ## Access Theia-IDE